 The reason I love this recipe so freakin’ much is because it’s so so easy.
 All you need is 4 ingredients, 5 minutes of prep time, and then 20 minutes of cook time.
 Half of that time is the Instant Pot heating up.
 I’m sure you can guess the ingredients, but this is what you need:

 - mozzarella cheese

-To start, you want to cut your eggplant into long 1/2 inch thick strips.
+To start, you want to cut your eggplant into long 1/4 inch thick strips.
 I like to cut both the top and bottom off so I can stand it up straight.
 Then will run my knife down lengthwise making long pieces.
-Not every piece will be the same shape and thickness, but that is okay.
-This size works best for layering in your Instant Pot.
+Try to get evenly cut pieces as this will ensure even cooking.

 What can I serve with Instant Pot Eggplant Parmesan?

 For the ultimate experience, I would serve eggplant parmesan with a side of crusty bread, some pasta, and a side salad.
 This dish is naturally low carb due to the fact it isn’t breaded.
 If you wanted to keep it low carb, you could serve it with some cauliflower rice or zucchini noodles to help absorb the sauce.

 You could also use white rice to keep it gluten free.
 We’ve served it with anything from gluten free pasta, rice, salad, bread, and more veggies.
 Anything will work!

 Can I bake healthy eggplant parmesan/make it in the oven?